We're having some problems out there on the phones.

 It was communist.

-And that you just can't have that.
+And you just can't have that.

-Communist And and after that happened is when the liberals began to become soft on communism, they were not before Kennedy was killed.
+And after that happened is when the liberals began to become soft on communism.

-Kennedy was not soft on communism, but they became appeasers and soft on communism and started looking everywhere else around the world for our enemies and found most of them within their own country.
+But they became appeasers and soft on communism and started looking everywhere else around the world for our enemies and found most of them within their own country.

-You are on open line Friday on Thursday.
+You are on Open Line Friday on Thursday.

-Uh super mega Ditto's rush, a longtime listener.
+Super Mega Ditto's Rush, a longtime listener.

-I just don't think you understand what we go through and how we feel about certain how the justice system has treated us how America has treated us.
+I just don't think you understand what we go through and how we feel about certain how the justice system has treated us, how America has treated us.

 I don't think you quite understand because you're not an African American.